gem5bootcamp/lps2024/slides/03-Developing-gem5-models/01-sim-objects-intro.md

 <!-- _class: two-col small-code -->

-As we mentioned before, the parameters of a SimObject are defined in an auto-generated header file with the SimObject's name name.
+As we mentioned before, the parameters of a `SimObject` are defined in an auto-generated header file with the `SimObject's` name.

-Now that we have added a parameter to HelloSimObject, it should now be defined under HelloSimObjectParams in [build/NULL/params/HelloSimObject.hh](../../gem5/build/NULL/params/HelloSimObject.hh).
+Now that we have added a parameter to `HelloSimObject`, it should now be defined under `HelloSimObjectParams` in [build/NULL/params/HelloSimObject.hh](../../gem5/build/NULL/params/HelloSimObject.hh).

 If you look at the header file you should see something like this.